vahidaghazadeh/QuaryAdapter/README.md

 }
 ```

-You should set a unique in document attribute name in `$indicator`.
-It is used as an additional sort in `search_after`
+Set a unique document attribute name for `$indicator`, which is used as an additional sort in `search_after`.

-Now we can get some documents
+#### Query Example

+Perform a search with complex filters and sorting:

 ```php
 $searchQuery = ProductsIndex::queryEngine();